blinkmobile/busmq/README.md

 We **highly recommend** that you customise this value for production use.

+### HTTP_PORT and HTTPS_PORT

+Specifies the ports to bind HTTP and HTTPS listeners to.
+Defaults to 3000 and 3443.
+Useful to change these for testing purposes.

 ### LETSENCRYPT_DOMAIN

 Specifies the domain name to register for a LetsEncrypt certificate.
 This will use the LetsEncrypt staging environment if NODE_ENV is not "production".
 If this is not set, then the web service will use unencrypted HTTP.